Deesick/deesick.github.io/_posts/2025-11-10-Administrator.md

 ```

 I don’t need an interactive shell at this point. `SMB` access is enough to confirm the account and `BloodHound` already showed Ethan has **DCSync** privileges.

-###### **Why this matters:** DCSync allows an account to request replication data from the Domain Controller (including NTDS hashes).
+>**Why this matters:** DCSync allows an account to request replication data from the Domain Controller (including NTDS hashes).
 With DCSync I can extract password hashes for any domain account, including Domain Admin.
 This effectively gives me full domain compromise.
+{: .prompt-info }

 ```shell
 secretsdump.py ethan:limpbizkit@dc.administrator.htb